 NOTE: Keynote, Featured, Invited, Workshop, Ignite, and Symposium presentations do not count toward the submission limit.

-- Oral presentations are 75 minutes in length and will occur at various times during the conference on March 12 and March13.
+Oral presentations are 60 minutes in length and will occur at various times during the conference on March 17, 18 & 19.
 You may present one topic the entire time or may choose to have multiple topics and presenters within your presentation.
 For example, you might have 3 presenters and a discussion all focused around a topic area (e.g., interventions for individuals diagnosed with autism).
-Oral presenters are provided with a screen, LCD projectors and microphone (where needed).
-Laptops are the responsibility of the presenter.
-If you need to rent a laptop for your presentation, please download both the electrical form and the A/V form.
-Please keep in mind that rented equipment is at the expense of the presenter.
+Please note that we are limiting these virtual sessions to 3 live presenters.
+Additional authors can be added so all can receive credit for their contributions.

-- Ignite Sessions - In an Ignite Session, each presenter/proposal will receive from 5-10 minutes to present about one important aspect of their experience.
-A 75 minute time slot may include presentations from 7-10 different presenters arranged around a common theme.
-This year we will allocate at least three themes for Ignite Sessions: School, district and state applications of PBS.
+Ignite Sessions - In an Ignite Session, each presenter/proposal will receive from 5-10 minutes to present about one important aspect of their experience.
+A 60 minute time slot may include presentations from 7-10 different presenters arranged around a common theme.
 Proposals can select to be considered for an Ignite Session.
 Oral presentations that are not selected for the conference may also be contacted about participating in an Ignite Session.